CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Examples:*

 ```
-// Adding a to-do.
+// Adding a to-do with tag 'trump'.
 > add watch videos on presidential election #/trump

-// Adding a deadline.
+// Adding a deadline with tags 'household' and 'bills and money'.
 > add pay utility bills et/2016-10-16 #/household #/bills and money

-// Adding an event.
+// Adding an event with tag 'household'.
 > add house warming st/2016-10-16 5:00pm et/2016-10-16 9:00pm #/household
 ```

-*Results:*

-1. Tasks `pay utility bills`, `house warming` and `watch videos on presidential election` are automically assigned to their respective categories.
-2. Deadline `pay utility bills` belongs to the group `household` and `bills and money`.
-3. Event `house warming` belongs to the group `household`.
-4. To-do `watch videos on presidential election` belongs to the group `trump`.

 #### Remind

 Setting reminders are as simple as adding a task.
-Just indicate the name of task you want to add the reminder to, the time of the reminder, notes (if any) associated with that reminder and you are all set.
+Just specify the appropriate fields and we will assign the reminder to the task that you want.
 Reminders will show up on the display panel upon launch or when the commands `list`, `today` and `tomorrow` are entered.

 *Format:*